chupach/gd/README.md

 Underlying methods: walk_diff, get_tree, list_files,...

+Only files owned by 'me' and not shared are considered.

 Get it running:

     1. download this file and credential_json_filename to dir, add dir to python path